ICMCTF 2024 Session IA2-2-TuA: Surface Modification of Components in Automotive, Aerospace and Manufacturing Applications II

 Start Invited?
 Item

-2:00 PM IA2-2-TuA-2 Impact of Novel Thermal Spray Material Solutions for Future Aerospace Applications and the Impact on Sustainability for the Environment and Business
+2:00 PM Invited IA2-2-TuA-2 Impact of Novel Thermal Spray Material Solutions for Future Aerospace Applications and the Impact on Sustainability for the Environment and Business

 Matthew Gold (Rolls-Royce North America)